 As a service designed to deal with loneliness and social isolation Better Together is well placed to support our existing clients, as well as taking on additional referrals from people who find themselves unexpectedly isolated.
-The requirements to stay at home will of course mean that it is no longer be possible to connect people to groups, as we would normally recommend, or undertake home visits but we are still able to offer telephone support, video chat and signposting to other support.
-There is also more online support available than ever, with new activities being set up all the time, including online exercise classes, education resources, singing groups and virtual tours of art galleries and scenic areas locally and worldwide.
-For people who do not have online access, we will contact them via telephone to ascertain how we may be able to support them further.
+Social distancing requirements mean that it is no longer be possible to attend group activities or undertake home visits but we are still able to offer telephone support, video chat and signposting to other support.
+For people who do not have online access, we can offer regular phone calls.

 Our Freephone Better Together Helpline remains open from Monday – Friday 9am-5pm so if you would like information, advice, support or just a friendly chat, please call them on 0300 303 3920.
 Calls are being diverted to a mobile phone and then triaged to team members, who will make return calls to clients.

 Our Community Development activities are continuing as much as possible, and we are working with new and existing community groups to provide services and support in their community.